 Three managers that appeared to be vulnerable to rising interest rates and related stress also did quite well.
-Opspecialists Millstreet Capital gained 4% and Arena Special Opportunities was minimally in the black.
-Emerging markets equity manager Waha MENA surged in the third quarter with year-to-date returns up by more than 12%, while the average emerging market hedge fund had lost more than
+Opportunistic junk debt specialists Millstreet Capital gained 4% and Arena Special Opportunities was minimally in the black.
+Emerging markets equity manager Waha MENA surged in the third quarter with year-to-date returns up by more than 12%, while the average emerging market hedge fund had lost more than -17%.

 On the downside, merger specialist Ramius declined -13.2%.
 And concerns this report initially expressed about how a rising interest rate cycle may hit the intriguing Enko Africa Debt fund have materialized.
-The fund declined -19.2% during the first nine months of the year-a
+The fund declined -19.2% during the first nine months of the year - a slight improvement over its mid-year loss.